fbrausse/smlp/utils/poly/README.md

 A compiler supporting C++20 is required as well as:

 - the kay library <https://github.com/fbrausse/kay>

+  Use the parameter `-Dkay-prefix=PATH` for the `meson setup` command to specify the location of the kay library.
 - GMP <https://gmplib.org> and either
   - its C++ bindings, or
   - Flint <http://flintlib.org>

+    Use `-Dflint-prefix=PATH` for the `meson setup` command to specify a non-standard location of the flint library.
 - Z3 and its C++ bindings <https://github.com/Z3Prover/z3>

 ## Legal info